 Maria announced that she was going to take a bath, so I volunteered to go find some food at a nearby store.
 I followed Maria’s directions and found everything had closed at five-thirty pm, as it was New Years Eve.
 A passer-by confirmed that nothing would be open.
 I was cold and famished.

 I returned to the tiny flat.
 The main room had very little furniture and the centerpiece was an old, large, clawfoot bathtub, adjacent to the kitchen and its so-empty refrigerator.
 Maria was sitting in its soapy substance, only her bare shoulders and back of her head were visible, topped with her wet, strung-out hair.

-I was standing near the small, empty kitchen and noticed there was only a two level bunk bed against the wall in the main room.
-There was a small bookcase beside me, and I extracted a small book, The Little Prince, by Saint Exúpery.
+I was standing near the small, empty kitchen and noticing the two-level bunk bed against the wall in the main room.
+There was a short bookcase behind me, and I extracted a thin book, The Little Prince, by Saint Exúpery.
 I always enjoyed his writing, so I scanned through it as she finished her bath.

 “Do you want a back scrub darlin’?”

 “No, but when I get out I’ll take a front rub!”

 Sex and stark hunger do not go well together.
 Our start was slow.